chef/chef-web-docs/chef_master/source/api_automate.rst

 /compliance/search/profiles
 ---------------------------
-Get retrieves the list of profile summary data.
+Retrieves a list of profile summary data, based on the filters and parameters listed below.

 The endpoint has the following methods: ``GET``.